 To evaluate evapotranspiration, barely measured on the ground and not directly measurable from space, we adopt a product based on multiple evaporation-related variables observed by MODIS (Moderate Resolution Imaging Spectroradiometer on NASA's Terra satellite): the MOD16A2 dataset.
-This is a level 4 product providing 8-day evapotranspiration (ET) and potential evapotranspiration (PET) based on daily meteorological forcing and 8-day RS data of vegetation dynamics from MODIS (Mu et al., 2013).
+This is a level-4 product providing 8d evapotranspiration (ET) and potential evapotranspiration (PET) based on daily meteorological forcing and 8 d RS data of vegetation dynamics from MODIS (Mu et al., 2013).
 The datasets of MOD16A2 are published in a sinusoidal projection at a resolution of 500 m (Running et al., 2017).
-In this study, we have re-projected and interpolated all RS products to the same 5 x 5 km grid that the LSM simulations use.
-After the re-gridding step, the temporal step of the datasets is rearranged from the original 8-day accumulation period to a 7-day accumulation period which is more suitable for weekly analysis.
-Values are linearly weighted depending on their contribution to each week-year for the 52 weeks of a year.
+In this study, we have reprojected and interpolated all RS products to the same $5 \times 5$ km grid that the LSM simulations use.
+After the regridding step, the temporal step of the datasets is rearranged from the original 8 d accumulation period to a 7 d accumulation period, which is more suitable for weekly analysis.
+Values are linearly weighted depending on their contribution to each week for the 52 weeks of a year.
 We also calculate the monthly means of the evapotranspiration product to evaluate the impact of the time resolution on drought recognition.
-The formatting of MOD16A2 datasets requires the evaluation of the quality control flags (ET_QC), given that areas of the Pyrenees show missing data.
-Only the classes classified as good and optimal in the ET_QC flags are accepted as data for our study.
+The formatting of MOD16A2 datasets requires the evaluation of the quality control flags (ET\QC), given that areas of the Pyrenees show missing data.
+Only the classes classified as good and optimal in the ET\QC flags are accepted as data for our study.

-3.2.3 Surface Soil Moisture
+3.2.2 Surface soil moisture

-Because of the relatively few years of data currently available from the Soil Moisture Active Passive mission SMAP (Entekhabi et al., 2010), the study adopts SMOS data (Kerr et al., 2010), in particular, the high-resolution SMOS1km dataset (Merlin et al.,

-2013).
-This dataset downscales the original coarse resolution SMOS data using the Disaggregation based on Physical And Theoretical scale Change algorithm DISPATCH (Merlin et al., 2012) / C4DIS (Molero et al., 2016) algorithm.
-The algorithm enables the downscaling of the 40 km resolution of the SMOS soil moisture data available from 2010 into 1 km resolution using two products at 1 km resolution from MODIS, the NDVI and LST, and an elevation map at the same resolution.
-Precisely because the scale of interest to study relevant interactions to droughts is the weekly scale, the data is primarily used on a weekly scale.
-The spatial scale of interest for the study is that of a regular 5 x 5 km resolution grid which takes advantage of the high resolution of SMOS1km.
+Because of the relatively few years of data currently available from the Soil Moisture Active Passive (SMAP) mission (Entekhabi et al., 2010), the study adopts SMOS data (Kerr et al., 2010), in particular, the high-resolution SMOS1km dataset (Merlin et al., 2013).
+This dataset downscales the original coarse-resolution SMOS data using the Disaggregation based on Physical And Theoretical scale Change (Dis-PATCh) algorithm (Merlin et al., 2012) and the C4DIS algorithm (Molero et al., 2016).
+The algorithm enables the downscaling of the 40 km resolution of the SMOS soil moisture data available from 2010 into 1 km resolution using two products at 1 km resolution from MODIS, the NDVI and land surface temperature (LST), and an elevation map at the same resolution.
+Precisely because the scale of interest to study relevant interactions to droughts is the weekly scale, the data are primarily used on a weekly scale.
+The spatial scale of interest for the study is that of a regular $5 \times 5$ km resolution grid, which takes advantage of the high resolution of SMOS1km.
 The 2010-2017 dataset presents frequent gaps in the mountainous areas of the Pyrenees.
-In order to fill the gaps, we apply temporal interpolation pixel by pixel considering a maximum period for temporal interpolation of two weeks.
-These data are also spatially aggregated and reprojected to the same grid as the LSM model.
+In order to fill the gaps, we apply temporal interpolation pixel by pixel considering a maximum period for temporal interpolation of 2 weeks.
+These